Special Opportunities for Franklin & Marshall Students

 Franklin & Marshall provides several special opportunities for intellectually curious, driven students to further pursue their academic and co-curricular interests.

 Franklin & Marshall College invites students from diverse backgrounds, with a strong history of leadership, to explore how to expand those leadership abilities as they transition to a college environment.
-The Summit, held three times a year, provides selected delegates with the chance to hear from campus leaders, work in break out sessions, and experience college life in a highly selective liberal arts environment.
-Delegates also have the opportunity to demonstrate their leadership through interviews and group activities in order to qualify for two full-tuition scholarships awarded per each Summit.
+The Summit, held twice a year, provides selected delegates with the chance to hear from campus leaders, work in break out sessions, and experience college life in a highly selective liberal arts environment.
+Delegates also have the opportunity to demonstrate their leadership through interviews and group activities.
 Nominations for the program may be submitted at www.fandm.edu/summit.

 Courtney Adams Music Award